Field Force Operations

 Continuing Education Credits

-- The Center for Domestic Preparedness is authorized by IACET to offer 2.4 CEUs for this program.
+- The Center for Domestic Preparedness is authorized by the International Association for Continuing Education and Training (IACET) to offer 2.4 continuing education units for this program.

-- Police Officer Standards and Training (POST; approved per state): 24
+- Police Officer Standards and Training (POST), if approved by the student’s state: 24